Sdsman16/CobRA/README.markdown

 ## Contact

-For issues or questions, open an issue on the [GitHub repository](https://github.com/Sdsman16/CobRA).
+For issues or questions, open an issue on the [GitHub repository](